-Week 1 Complete a Background Check through this link or ask your Regional Executive (RE) for an invitation from Sterling Volunteers Email or call all new troop families to introduce yourself - your RE will provide you this list Create an online account with CouncilAlignMENT (CA) Complete the "Volunteer to be a Troop Leader or Co-Leader" form through the button on your CouncilAlignMENT homepage Register yourself as an adult member through CA - do not pay!
-Your membership is free as a leader Accept invite from our eLearning Week 2 Complete self-guided Youth Protection course through our online leader training platform Complete the New Leader Training modules through our online leader training platform Meet with your co-leader, and plan your first meeting.
+Week 1 Complete a Background Check through this link or ask your Regional Executive (RE) for an invitation from Week 2 Complete the New Leader Training modules through the training platform Sterling Volunteers Email or call all new troop families to introduce yourself - your RE will provide you this list Create an online account with CouncilAlignMENT (CA) Complete the "Volunteer to be a Troop Leader or Co-Leader" form through the button on your CouncilAlignMENT homepage Register yourself as an adult member through CA - do not pay!
+Your membership is free as a leader You will complete the required trainings when you complete the New Leader Survey module.
+Meet with your co-leader, and plan your first meeting.
 Utilize co-leader discussion questions Email or call all new troop families to invite them to the first meeting.
-Ask families to register their girl in CouncilAlignMENT Connect with your RE - They will be there to support you during your Girl Scout journey Start the process of opening a bank account with your RE, and complete Accept invite from our eLearning platform and create an account account with your RE, and complete Funding the Fun training Week 3 Work with your RE to complete your bank account set-up and apply for tax exemption status Hold your first meeting with your families.
+Ask families to register their Girl Scout in CouncilAlignMENT Start the process of opening a bank account with your RE, and complete Funding the Fun through the training platform Accept invite from our eLearning platform and create an account Week 3 Sign up for additional new leader and grade level trainings on the Event Calendar Work with your RE to complete your bank account set-up and apply for tax exemption status Hold your first meeting with your families.
 Utilize family meeting agenda on page 14 Review Volunteer Essentials Week 4 Plan your first Troop Meeting!
-Explore the Plan a Troop Meeting module on our online leader training platform Connect with your Service Unit Manager and attend your first leader meeting Purchase uniforms for troop Learn about Product Programs The time in which you complete these steps is
+Explore the Planning Your Girl Scout Year module on our online leader training platform Connect with your Service Unit Manager and attend your first leader meeting Purchase uniforms for troop Learn about Product Programs The time in which you complete these steps is